 - Trouble breathing

 Dogs can be allergic to other things, too – just like people!
-If you notice that your dog has an allergic reaction to anything in your house, it’s important to remove it as soon as possible.
+If you notice that your dog has an allergic reaction to anything in your house, it’s essential to remove it as soon as possible.

 Something Dropped on The Paw

 Accidents happen all the time for humans, and they can happen just as easily with dogs.
-You may not see your dog next to you or ‘underneath’ you, making it easy to accidentally step on them.
+You may not see your dog next to you or ‘underneath’ you, making it easy to step on them accidentally.
 Or, you may accidentally drop something heavy on them.
 If a heavy object goes down against their paw, you’ll deal with more than just a startled ‘yelp!’
 You could do damage to your dog’s foot.

-If the object that lands on the foot is sufficiently heavy, it can cause a fracture of the metacarpal bones.
+If the object that lands on the foot is heavy, it can cause a fracture of the metacarpal bones.
 This fracture will cause a lot of swelling on the paws and will likely cause your dog to whine in pain and limp around.